garrandall/popular-music-data/tracks/st-louis-the-easybeats.md

 Show me the way

 Louis, Louis, Louis, Louis
-Louis, Louis, Louis, Louis......
+Louis, Louis, Louis, Louis...

 Show me the way to St.Louis
 Show me the way
 Show me the way to St.Louis
 Show me the way
 Show me the way to St.Louis
-Show me the way....
+Show me the way...